dangada7/openTabsManager/README.md

 # OpenTabsManager
-Help the user manage his open tabs on chrome
+Help the user manage his open tabs on chrome.

 ### Things to do
 1. Tag URLs